Business Water Price Increase 2023

 Default business water rates - Castle Water example

-Thames Water levies the wholesale water fees (in blue) for the Operation and Maintenance of the water infrastructure that delivers fresh water and takes away wastewater from the office.
+Thames Water levies wholesale water fees (in blue) for operating and maintaining the water infrastructure that delivers fresh water and removes wastewater from the office.

 The yellow retail fee of £75.90 is the default charge levied by Castle Water for their work of conducting meter readings, providing customer services and billing the customer.
 The £75.90 represents the maximum that Castle Water can charge under Group One rules within the Retail Exit Code.